wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 Next, we'll build an image that could be added to the registry.

-Our image will be based on the Module 13 Workshop application, which we've copied into this repository (with the bugfix you made last month)
+We've included an adapted version of the Module 13 order processing application in this repository.
+Instead of processing orders it now processes images, this is CPU intensive so it will be easier to trigger autoscaling later in the exercise.

 1. Run `cd order-processing-app` to navigate to the folder.
 2. Run `docker build --target production --tag our-image-name:v1 .` to build an image of the Module 13 Workshop application.